BEE-Plugin/html-to-draftjs/README.md

 # HTML To DraftJS

 A library for converting plain HTML to DraftJS Editor content.
-Build for use with **[react-draft-wysiwyg](https://github.com/jpuri/react-draft-wysiwyg)**.
+Meant to be used with **[react-draft-wysiwyg](https://github.com/jpuri/react-draft-wysiwyg)**.

+This is a fork from the original html-to-draftjs from **Jyoti Puri**, available [here](https://github.com/jpuri/html-to-draftjs.git)

 ## Installation

 ```
-npm install html-to-draftjs --save
+npm install @mailupinc/html-to-draftjs --save
 ```

 ## Usage

 ```
 import { EditorState, ContentState } from 'draft-js';
-import htmlToDraft from 'html-to-draftjs';
+import htmlToDraft from '@mailupinc/html-to-draftjs';

 const blocksFromHtml = htmlToDraft(this.props.content);
 const { contentBlocks, entityMap } = blocksFromHtml;